braineatingmachines/braineatingmachines.github.io/about.md

 subtitle: who is the brains...
 ---

-## About the Teacher
+## The Team

+### Varun

-The class is conducted by [Varun Mehta](https://linkedin.com/in/varunrmehta){:target="_blank"}.
+The STEM camp is coached by [Varun Mehta](https://linkedin.com/in/varunrmehta){:target="_blank"}.
 He's a dad to 2 girls, 10 & 7 years old.
-He's a technology enthusiast, and is always trying to find ways to introduce STEM to kids.
+A technology enthusiast & tinkerer, and is always trying to find ways to introduce STEM to kids.

-Varun has introduced [STEM nights](/shop) & [Odyssey of the Mind](https://www.odysseyofthemind.com/){:target="_blank"} at Coleman Elementary School, Glen Rock.
+Varun has introduced [STEM nights](/shop) & coached [Odyssey of the Mind](https://www.odysseyofthemind.com/){:target="_blank"} at Coleman Elementary School, Glen Rock.
 He has a bachelors in electrical engineering, and is a software engineer by profession past 20 years.

+### Shilpa
+Shilpa conducts culture & language classes for children.
+She spearheaded [Odyssey of the Mind](https://www.odysseyofthemind.com/){:target="_blank"} program in Glen Rock.
+She loves to network with people.
+She has a bachelors in Instrumentation & Electrical Engineering and a Program Manager by profession past 20 years.

 # Contact